euphorie/osha.oiradoc/docs/manuals/editor2.rst

     You will have to upload these images yourself.
-Make sure that the images are clear and legible, not too large in surface size (maximum 300 x 300 pixels on the screen) and file size (maximum 100 kB).
-Give the image a clear file name, without spaces (for
+Make sure that the images are clear and legible, and use a high resolution, so that the image will be displayed well in all devices.
+A size of 1500 by 1200 pixels is the recommended minimum.
+If an image is larger than required, it will be scaled down automatically - you do not need to take care of this yourself.

-    example: Danger_logo.jpg).
-When the image is ready to upload, select it from your computer by using the *Choose file* button.
+    When you have found a suitable image, select it from your computer by using the *Choose file* button.
 The location and file name will appear in the field.

-    This function will only allow you to upload images with a 'gif', 'jpeg' or 'png' extension.
+    This function will only allow you to upload images with a “gif”, “jpeg/jpg” or “png” extension.
 Any other files will first have to be placed onto a website and can be linked to from the text.